 Practicum I and Practicum II are evaluated through assignments and regular discussion with your practicum instructor.
 At the end of both practica (semester 1 and semester 2 of the program) you will complete a self-evaluation of your school psychological skills (10 NASP domains).
-Pracitum III and Practicum are also evaluated through specific assignments, class discussion, and field supervisor evaluation.
+Practicum III and Practicum are also evaluated through specific assignments, class discussion, and field supervisor evaluation.
 The practicum instructor will meet with you and the field supervisor at the end of the semester to discuss your school psychological skills.
-The evaluation forms have a number of items for each of the 10 NASP domains.
-For Practicum III, the expectation is that you achieve domain scores of 3-4 (average across the items for that domain) for each of the measured NASP domains.
-For Practicum IV, the expectation is a 5-6 on each of the measured domains.
+The evaluation forms have several items for each of the 10 NASP domains.
+For Practicum III, the expectation is that you achieve domain scores as reported by your field supervisor of 3-4 (average across the items for that domain) for each of the measured NASP domains.
+For Practicum IV, the expectation is a 5-6 on each of the measured domains as reported by your field supervisor.
 Practicum instructors will also consider item scores as they support you in creating goals for upcoming practicum or internship experiences.
 If students do not meet expected domain scores, faculty will write a notice of concern and support plan for that student to address in comping courses and/or field experiences.